sidhee-hande/tiny-graphrag/README.md

 A tiny 1000 line implementation of the GraphRAG algorithm using only language models that run locally.
-This implementation is designed to be easy to be easily understandable, hackable and extendable and not dependent on any framework.
+This implementation is designed to be easy to be easily understandable, hackable and forkable and not dependent on any framework.

-Notably this implementation does not use OpenAI or any commercial LLM providers and can be configured to run locally on private data using only a MacBook Pro.
+Notably we do not use OpenAI or any commercial LLM providers and can be run locally.

 | Component         | Implementation                                    |
 |------------------|--------------------------------------------------|